-2017 was an exciting year at Roswell Park Cancer Institute.
+2017 was an exciting year at Roswell Park Comprehensive Cancer Center.
 We were named a 2017 Best Hospital for Cancer by U.S. News, ranking 33 out of nearly 900 hospitals based on outcomes, patient safety, capabilities and reputation.

 On the Cancer Talk Blog, our doctors and specialists shared preventive tips for living healthy, cancer-free lifestyles as we continued to be captivated by the inspiring stories of our patients and survivors.